MeditatorE/Timik-Multi-layer-Network-Analysis/README.md

 - `Commuity_algrithm.ipynb`: Community identification algorithm based on spectral clustering and its 3D visualization.

-- `distribution.ipynb`: Analysis and visualization of network distribution
+- `distribution.ipynb`: Analysis and visualization of network distribution.

-- `html`: Contains 3D visualization images of the centrality analysis and community identification results of multi-layer networks. **Please download .html and open it with your browser**
+- `html`: Contains 3D visualization images of the centrality analysis and community identification results of multi-layer networks. **Please download .html and open it with your browser.**

-- `picture`:
+- `figures`: Contains visualization of centrality analysis of a single-layer network.

+- `table`: Contains the top 100 most central points in different centrality analyses of single-layer networks and multi-layer networks stored in .csv file format.